 Judging people based on how they spend their money

 In the same breath, how people decide to spend their hard-earned money is their right.
 “If your friend gets weekly massages and you find that to be too extravagant for your taste, remember to keep those thoughts to yourself because it’s their money and they get to decide for themselves,” Tsai says.
-This is one of the things rich people never do.

 Automatically splitting the bill

 In situations where everyone orders the same thing or items that are at a similar price, it’s OK to split the bill evenly.
 It’s not OK, however, to do so if there’s a drastic difference in how much you order.
 So if someone didn’t order cocktails or a dessert, it’s not fair to ask them to split the bill 50/50, Tsai says.
 Instead, let your server know you’ll split the bill before you order because that will save both you and the server time and effort in figuring out the end bills.
 Tsai says it’s a good idea to discuss how you want to handle the bill beforehand to prevent any tense or awkward situations at the end of the meal.
-There are some ways to save money at restaurants—here’s how.

 Asking a friend for a discount on their expertise or service